swiftlang/swift/docs/HowToGuides/GettingStarted.md

   In many situations, there are several errors, so scrolling further back and looking at the first error may be more helpful than simply looking at the last error.
-- Check if others have encountered the same issue on the [Swift Forums](https://forums.swift.org/c/development/compiler) or an issue on
+- Check if others have encountered the same issue on the [Swift Forums](https://forums.swift.org/c/development/compiler) or on
    [Swift repository 'Issues' tab][Swift Issues].
   - Here is a list of threads that describe common issues:
     * [Problems with `build-script` building compiler with `–xcode`](https://forums.swift.org/t/problems-with-build-script-building-compiler-with-xcode/53477)